kuanrcl/MySQL_Test_Drive/Prep/Readme.md

 2. Change directory to ''/workshop/windows'' or ''/workshop/mac'', and select the install file and copy (drag-and-drop) to your local directory on the left window

 ![donwload](img/wscp3.png)

+## Configure MySQL Workbench

+Once you have installed MySQL Workbench, you will need to configure a connection to the MySQL server running in OCI